deanberris/cpp-netlib-boostcon-paper/messages.rst

 This division is purely logical -- in the underlying implementation, the message type can choose to have different means of storing the data, dependinn on the type used to tag the message.
-The section covers the `Message Concept`_ as well as the `Basic Message`_ implementation.
+This section covers the `Message Concept`_ as well as the `Basic Message`_ implementation.